MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

    - _Memory Stimulation_: `Memory Preservation`
      - Aids in recalling and sharing past experiences
      - Real-time tracking of mental exercises that can help protect against age-related losses
-2. Desire for Self–Awareness and Self-Expression --> @Mookse: What do you think if this customer segment is renamed to "Personal Growth Enthusiasts" (refering to people that engage regularly in self-reflection and are interested in tools that help them document their thoughts and experiences in their own terms.
+2. Personal Growth --> @Mookse: What do you think if this customer segment is renamed to "Personal Growth Enthusiasts" (refering to people that engage regularly in self-reflection and are interested in tools that help them document their thoughts and experiences in their own terms.
 Individuals that are motivatied to share them to fulfill their interest of mantaining meaningful connections with fam/friends.
 Targeting 25-55 individuals with moderate to high level of education).
 The corresponding customer segment will need to be updated)
    - Creative Sharing: Facilitates sharing memories with family members → Life lessons and wisdom
    - Personal Storytelling: Encourages sharing experiences with others by making them more relatable and using a more engaging tone →Stories and histories passed down through generations
    - Daily Journaling: Promotes self-expression → Personal growth and self-exploration